 Take a look at a retreat sample schedule.

-Bring clothing to last for 5 days and 4 nights.
-We will be outdoors as much as weather allows, so be sure to bring things you will be comfortable in, outside in December.
+Bring clothing to last for 6 days and 5 nights.
+We will be outdoors as much as weather allows, so be sure to bring things you will be comfortable in, outside in summer.
 Please bring an extra change of clothes or two as clothes can get sweaty, wet, or dirty, and accidents do happen.

 You’ll want to bring comfortable, loose-fitting clothing to meditate.
 Seated meditation in tight jeans or pants is really uncomfortable!
 You do not need to buy new or special clothing for this retreat – pajama pants, yoga pants, and sweatpants are all great options for sitting comfortably.

 - Towel and Washcloth